Couples seeking to recover joy

 Individuals Embracing Life’s Challenges

-My professional training in couple therapy was initially informed by systemic and humanistic schools of thought but eventually found great inspiration from the work of the world-renowned Tavistock Relationships in London (www.tavistockrelationships.org ).
-This Institute has been instrumental in the application of object relations psychoanalytic technique to the understanding of work with couples.
-I have had the privilege to train and work in this Institute for many years and I currently serve as a senior clinician and supervisor.
+My professional training in couple therapy was initially informed by systemic and humanistic schools of thought but eventually found rich inspiration from the work of the world-renowned psychotherapy training institute, Tavistock Relationships in London (www.tavistockrelationships.org).
+This Institute has been instrumental in the application of object relations psychoanalytic technique to the understanding of relationship dynamics.
+I have had the privilege to train and work in this Institute for many years and I served as a clinical manager, senior clinician and supervisor.
 I was instrumental in establishing and developing online couple therapy at the Institute and have trained and supervised clinician in this work extensively.

 Couple therapists are trained to listen to the couple in a way that attends to unconscious dynamics between the couple, based on each partner’s individual life experience and family of-origin influences, and to intervene through interpretations that make these unconscious structures and influences known.
 In the course of doing this, communication, behaviour, and emotional expression are all variously subjects of the therapy in order to understand the couple relationship and to ensure that the couple understand the underlying meaning of their interaction.
 The overall technique is focused on the quality of relating a couple create between themselves.